tfenster/end2end/source/_posts/2021-02-02-creating-a-windows-docker-swarm-on-azure-using-terraform-part-iii.md

 }
 {% endhighlight %}

-As you can see, I implemented my own download function which is embedded in every script instead of using one of the default Cmdlets, mainly for two reasons:
+As you can see, I implemented my own download function which is embedded in every script instead of using one of the default cmdlets, mainly for two reasons:

 - Sometimes the external download fails when the machine is just starting, so I needed a retry and that becomes available in PowerShell only in V6 and later while I am mostly stuck with V5.1.
 - I wanted an easy way to add an auth token.
 If the parameter is set, it will try to download using the auth token and also retry without, in case you have more than one download location, maybe one with auth and one without.